TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Inner_Product.md

 ## Angles in $\mathbb{R}^n$

-The first motivation to consider the dot product came from the question of perpendicularity.
+The first motivation to consider the dot product came from the question of perpendicularity of two vectors in the plane or in $\R^3$.
-We have seen that the length of a vector can also be computed using a dot product.
+Perpendicularity of two vectors means that the angle between them is equal to $\frac12\pi$.

-Below we will show that not only can the dot product be used to mark angles between vectors of $\frac12\pi$ (namely, when the vectors are perpendicular), but that it is possible to express the angle between any two (nonzero) vectors into dot products.
+Below we will show that it is possible to express the angle between *any* two (nonzero) vectors into dot products.
+And use this to define the concept of angle in a general space $\R^n$.

 :::{figure} Images/Fig-InnerProduct-AngleAndProjection.svg
 :name: Fig:InnerProduct:AngleAndProjection